View MapView Map

 Doolin Cave and Farmyard Nature Trail

-Another 15 minutes in the car brings you up to Doolin Cave - home to the Northern Hemisphere’s largest stalactite.
-While you’re there, make sure to walk the Farmland Nature Trail, a 1km leisurely loop that is ideal for little ones and keep an eye out for rare breeds of cattle, pygmy goats as well as the enchanted fairy village.
+Go deeper than the shoreline and delve into Doolin Cave - home to the Northern Hemisphere’s largest stalactite.
+While you’re there, make sure to walk the Farmland Nature Trail, a 1km leisurely loop that is ideal for little ones, and keep an eye out for rare breeds of cattle, pygmy goats as well as the enchanted fairy village.

 Moher Hill Open Farm